 To get started on Healthgrades, a provider needs to update his profile, or someone who works on behalf of the provider can do so too.
 Your rating on Healthgrades is based on a 1 to 5 star scale, and there is an option for users to write a free text review on the likelihood of recommending the physician to friends and family.

-A practitioner is rated from 1 to 5 star on other criteria such as:
+A practitioner is rated from 1 to 5 stars on other criteria such as:

 Ease of scheduling urgent appointments